wp-plugins/simple-click-to-call/readme.txt

 == Installation ==

-1. Unzip `revisionalpha-simple-click-to-call.zip` in the `/wp-content/plugins/` directory, making sure the folder is called `revisionalpha-simple-click-to-call`.
+1. Unzip `simple-click-to-call.zip` in the `/wp-content/plugins/` directory, making sure the folder is called `simple-click-to-call`.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Visit the admin page `Click To Call` and save your preferences.